angband/angband/readme.txt

                    Alex Cutler, Andy Astrand, Sean Marsh,
                  Geoff Hill, Charles Teague, Charles Swiger

-            Angband 2.8.5:  Copyright (c) 1995-1999 Ben Harrison
+                   Angband 2.7.0 - 2.8.5 by Ben Harrison

+                     Angband 2.9.0 by Robert Ruehlmann

-         Send comments, bug reports, and patches, to "benh@phial.com" Visit the Angband Home Page at "http://www.phial.com/angband/" Browse the Angband newsgroup at "news:rec.games.roguelike.angband"
+        Send comments, bug reports, and patches, to "rr9@angband.org" Visit the Angband Home Page at "http://thangorodrim.angband.org/" Browse the Angband newsgroup at "news:rec.games.roguelike.angband"
     Read the online help files, especially "general.txt" and "version.txt" Angband is available for Unix, X11, DOS, Windows, Macintosh, Amiga, etc.

 === General Info ===

-This is the README file for Angband 2.8.5 (1999-09-01)
+This is the README file for Angband 2.9.0 (27th March 2000).

 Angband is a "graphical" dungeon adventure game using textual characters to represent the walls and floors of a dungeon and the inhabitants therein,